Age 0-3

 Sign Language Cautions and Suggestions

-It is wonderful that you are open to sign language usage for your child.
-If done correctly, it can enhance your child’s verbal skills.
-One bit of advice is to never accept a sign alone without some form of vocalization, even if it is just a vowel sound.
-Too often, children are not required to use their voice with their signs and that is one thing that can lead to interferences with verbal gains.
-Parents have stated that Signingtime.com and Signingsavvy.com are two of the most useful and parent-friendly resources for learning sign language.
+It is wonderful that you are open to sign language usage for your child which can enhance their verbal skills.
+It is important to encourage your child to verbalize or vocalize at whatever level they are able to do while they are signing.
+Even if they are not using any words, encouraging the use of their voice so we hear them when they sign will help facilitate the emergence of speech.
 Please remember that your therapist can be your guide about which signs to teach and reinforce.
 Often, the first signs taught are “please” and “thank you”.
 While we do want children to be polite, these are challenging words for our children with apraxia to say, and if our use of sign language is in part seen as a prompt for verbal speech, then early sign choices should be primarily words that can be targeted in therapy and are most likely to be mastered by the child to build confidence in saying words.

 Apraxia Kids Sign Language Articles